 The interface is surprisingly clean, but a little too scant for my tastes.
 When products are listed in grid mode, you only see the listing title and the price.
 In list mode, you also see the description.
 Otherwise, you have to click through to see the full product, which can be a nuisance.

 More Ways to Save Money When Shopping

-Price comparison websites are truly useful, but they are only one aspect to saving money online.
+Price comparison apps and websites are truly useful, but they are only one aspect to saving money online.